-Conceived during the course of 1929, the prototype 5 cwt van (see images 1 & 2 below) originally sported the ‘Snubnose’ radiator as found on the 1929 season 78 cubic feet capacity Morris Light Van, this also necessitated the use of a non Minor bonnet.
-However when production commenced in September 1929, all 5 cwt vehicles were fitted with the Minor car radiator and short bonnet as seen on the 29-31 scuttle tank car range.
+Conceived in 1929 and launched for the 1930 season, the prototype 5-cwt van (the 5-cwt being its notional load carrying capacity) originally sported the ‘Snubnose’ radiator as found on the 1929 season 78 cubic feet capacity Morris Light Van, this also necessitated the use of a non-Minor bonnet.
+However, when production commenced in September 1929, all 5 cwt vehicles were fitted with the Minor car radiator and short bonnet as seen on the 29-31 OHC scuttle tank car range.

-Introduced for the 1930 season and selling for £135, the first 38 cubic feet capacity Minor van was well equipped throughout and included a spare wheel and a full set of tools.
-Its powerplant was the 8 HP OHC engine while its running gear was also identical to that on the Minor car range, although being supplied to customers painted in ‘shop grey’.
-The position of the spare wheel appears to have altered from season to season, hanging on both nearside and offside doors during the course of the original van’s five year production run.
+Introduced for the 1930 season and selling for £135, the first 38 cubic feet capacity 5-cwt van was well equipped throughout and included a spare wheel and a full set of tools.
+Its powerplant was the 8 HP (19.5 bhp) OHC engine while its running gear was almost identical* to that on the Minor car range upon which it was based, although being supplied to customers simply painted in ‘shop grey’.
+Whimsically, the position of the spare wheel appears to have altered from time to time, hanging on both nearside and offside doors during the original van’s five-year production run.

-For 1931 the price of the van was reduced to just £125 and for this sum an opening front screen was included while all other features remained as for the 1930 season model.
-During the course of the 1931 season the S.V.
-(Side Valve) Minor range of cars was introduced to sell alongside the OHC vehicles.
-A S.V. van was included in this range and was launched with little or no fanfare in April 1931 at a price of just £110; undercutting the current OHC vehicle by £15.
-The side valve vans were de-featured by the fitting of three lamp Lucas lighting sets in place of the 5 lamp sets of the OHC vehicle and the removal of brightwork, this being replaced by the application of black paint.
-However all OHC van production ceased at the end of July 1931.
+For 1931 the price of the van was reduced to just £125 and for this sum an opening front screen was included, while all other features remained as for the 1930 season model.
+In the run-up to Christmas 1930 the £100 S.V.
+(Side Valve) Minor Two-seater was launched to sell alongside the OHC vehicles.
+Further side-valve models followed throughout the winter and spring, a van being the last to join the range with little or no fanfare in April 1931 at a price of just £110.
+This undercut the current OHC van by a significant £15.
+The side valve vans were de-featured by the fitting of three-lamp Lucas lighting sets in place of the five-lamp sets of the OHC vehicle and the removal of brightwork.
+This chrome work was replaced on the S.V. version by the application of black paint.
+However, the two versions were not in competition for long, as OHC van production ceased at the end of July 1931.

 For the 1934 season the van underwent an extensive facelift.
-The new ‘Eddyfree’ body now had the fuel tank to the rear and could be supplied in a choice of three colours as well as the standard ‘shop grey’.
-The running gear was also updated with hydraulic shock absorbers, together with an optional four speed synchromesh gear box.
+The new ‘Eddyfree’ enlarged body now had the fuel tank to the rear and could be supplied in a choice of three colours as well as the standard ‘shop grey’.
+As a result of the body change the van’s carrying capacity was increased to 51 cubic feet, while its running gear was also updated with the introduction of hydraulic shock absorbers.
+An optional four-speed synchromesh gearbox was also available if required.
 Surprisingly the brakes remained cable operated.
-These standard innovations carried a £5 price premium and the 1934 van sold for £115.
-A grand total of 9847 Minor vans were produced between 1929 and 1934.
+These standard innovations carried a £5 price premium and the 1934 van sold for £115 (reduced by £2-10s-0d within the season).